vaibhavgavade/Prime/README.md

 # Prime
 ScreenShots
- there so many functionalites like, video player to show movies and series 1.Google and facebook login and normal login 2.language changing i.e hindi and English
+ there are so many functionalites like, video player to show movies and series 1.Google and facebook login and normal login 2.language changing i.e hindi and English
 3. Offline Downloading